OpenMath/OpenMath.github.io/validation.md

 ### Browser compatibility
 Most reasonably current browsers should support the validation tool, it has been tested in Firefox, Chrome, Internet Explorer and Edge.
-Note that the XML is not uploaded to the sever, all teh validation is implemented within the browser, so some details are browswer-specific, notably the error messages for files that are not well formed depend on the XML parser being used by the browser.
+Note that the XML is not uploaded to the sever, all the validation is implemented within the browser, so some details are browswer-specific, notably the error messages for files that are not well formed depend on the XML parser being used by the browser.